affiliate disclosure

 Hosting prices should be laid out on the website.
 This is because price increases are a common practice in the industry.

 Price changes usually result from business growth and an increase in blog sizes.
-As website traffic and needs increase, more disc space, bandwidth usage, and budget are required.
+As website traffic and needs increase, more disk space, bandwidth usage, and budget are required.

-Opt for a web host with prices, terms, and conditions visible on the website.
+Opt for a web host whose pricing, terms, and conditions are visible on its website.

 3. Server Uptime and Reliability Guarantee